AppleBell PepperCarrotgarlicSweet & Savory SaucesTomatoVegan Recipe

 If you choose to add extra spices, make sure to do so when you add the salt and sugar.
 For the best results, we strongly recommend mixing your dry spices with either salt, sugar, or both before adding them to the pot.

-I Don’t Want to Can Adjika; Can I Store It in the Fridge?
+I Don’t Want to Can Adjika; Can I Store It In The Fridge?

 If you’re not interested in canning but still want to make a batch of our Georgian adjika sauce, storing it in the fridge is a great option!
 Just be sure to use clean, airtight containers or glass jars with tightly fitting lids.